7 Great Lessons You Can Learn From Earth Day 2022

 The Important History Behind Earth Day

-1970: The Original Earth Day
+1970: The OG Earth Day

 After images of the 1969 Lake Erie Fire and Santa Barbara oil spill came out, 20 million Americans came together to demand a cleaner, healthier environment leading to the very first Earth Day on April 22nd, 1970.

-This show of support for the planet was so incredible that this first Earth Day is credited with the formation of the Environmental Protection Agency, the passing of the Clean Air Act, the Clean Water Act, and the Endangered Species Act!
-Talk about getting things done!
+This show of support for the planet was so incredible that this first Earth Day is credited with the formation of the Environmental Protection Agency, the passing of the Clean Air Act, the Clean Water Act, and the Endangered Species Act.

-1990: Earth Day Goes Worldwide
+1990: Earth Day Goes Global

 1990 was a big year for the Earth Day movement.
 With a shift in focus toward climate change and renewable energy, 200 million people in 141 countries came together on April 22nd in support of the planet.

-2010: A Billion Acts of Green was Launched
+2010: A Billion Acts of Green Was Launched

-2016: The Signing of the Paris Agreement
+2016: Enter The Paris Agreement

 Evidence of the symbolic power of the Earth Day movement, the United Nations chose April 22nd, 2016 as the day on which 175 world leaders would commit to climate action by signing the Paris Climate Agreement.
-This Earth Day event currently holds the record for most world leaders ever to sign an accord in a single day.

-2020: Earth Day Goes Digital due to COVID-19
+2020: Earth Day Goes Digital

 On its 50th anniversary, organizers were forced to get creative and shifted their energy away from in-person events turning the celebration into a massive online affair with the very first Earth Day Live virtual event ever.